The Best Insurance for Electricians & Electrical Contractors

 Cons

-• NAIC complaint index for commercial liability claims is high
+- NAIC complaint indices for commercial liability and property claims are high

 Nationwide provides all of the essential coverages that electricians need, including general liability, commercial property, tools and equipment, commercial auto, and workers’ comp.
 Nationwide’s commercial property and commercial auto coverages are especially well-regarded products for businesses in construction and related fields.